 If you have an Automatic transmission, make sure you stop the vehicle completely while holding your foot on the brake pedal.
 Next shift the gear shifter into (N) Neutral.
 Push and turn the FWD control switch fully clockwise.

 If you drive a manual transmission, reduce your speed to less than 2mph (3km/h) and depress the clutch pedal.
-Push and turn the front-wheel drive control switch fully clockwise.
+Push and turn the 4WD control switch fully clockwise.

-In both the manual and the automatic transmission trucks, If the four-wheel drive indicator flashes and the buzzer sounds, repeat the above steps again.
+In both the manual and the automatic transmission trucks, If the 4WD indicator flashes and the buzzer sounds, repeat the above steps again.
 Try again by bringing the truck to a complete stop.

 Can You Convert 2wd To 4wd Tacoma?